-Karijini National Park is the traditional home of the Banyjima, Kurrama and Innawonga Aboriginal people.
+The park is the traditional home of the Banyjima, Kurrama and Innawonga Aboriginal people.
 The name, Karijini National Park, reflects both the Aboriginal history of the area and the continuing association of traditional owners with the Park, particularly through the Karijini Park Council.